 - Widening or addition of roadway travel or turning lanes or conversion of on-street parking to travel lanes; - b.
 Removal of pedestrian crossing, bicycle lanes, or roadway shoulder; - c.
 Traffic signal additions, alterations, or roundabouts; and - d.
 Relocation or alterations to public transport access points. - 13.
 Accessible Design.
-Consideration is given to issues of accessibility, adaptability, visitability, and universal design in development of the site plan. - C. Project Phasing.
-Any development subject to a special permit under Sec.
-4.2.4 may be built in multiple phases over a period of time, in accordance with the terms of the special permit granted, provided that all off-site improvements and enhancements to public roadways are completed prior to issuance of any occupancy permits.
+Consideration is given to issues of accessibility, adaptability, visitability, and universal design in development of the site plan. - 14.
+Post Construction Traffic Mitigation Measures.